wdbacker/qewd-cos/README.md

       // save the text from the request in the ^nodeTest global (subscripted by the current timestamp) nodeTest.$(ts).value = incomingText;

-      // but if you want to use Caché Objects or SQL, just use an extrinsic function call to Caché: let params = {
+      // but if you want to use Caché Objects or SQL, you can use an extrinsic function call to Caché: let params = {
         id: 1,
         nodejs: "hot",